 Discover more about what affects vitamin D levels.

-Grains such as oats and barley are rich in a water-soluble fibre called beta-glucans, which as well as keeping us full and satisfied, has a valuable immune modulatory effect – increasing the number and function of protective immune cells.
+Oats and barley are rich in a water-soluble fibre called beta-glucans, which as well as keeping us full and satisfied, has a valuable immune modulatory effect as it helps increase the number and function of protective immune cells.

 Try these gorgeous grain recipes: